 FINAL THOUGHTS

-And now it's your turn to share your experience, thoughts and tips to visit this cute village of the Baie de Somme.
+And now it's your turn to share your thoughts aboute this charming village of the Baie de Somme.
 Have you already visited Saint-Valéry?
-What other cities you think are worth visiting in this area?
+What other places do you think are worth visiting in the region?
 We look forward to reading your comments in the section below.